2025-2026 Academic Catalog

 Total Credits | 120 |

-Numerical Analysis, Mathematical Modeling, and Scientific Computing: Check prerequisites for MATH 4414 and MATH 4454 carefully.
-MATH 4414 is usually taught in the fall while MATH 4454 is usually taught in the spring.
+Option Required Mathematics: Check prerequisites for MATH 4414 and MATH 4454 carefully.
+MATH 4414 is usually taught by math faculty in the fall while MATH 4454 is usually only taught in the spring.
 Any programming course will suffice as the programming prerequisite for MATH 4454.

 Free Electives: MATH 1004 Discovering Mathematics I (1 credit) and MATH 1044 Discovering Mathematics II (2 credits) are strongly recommended free electives for first-year math majors.